 Even some professional table tennis players love the tricky serve!
 Mostly “hidden serve”!

 Here are the videos that show the illegal service at the amateur level.
 How do you feel?
 Comment below to show your opinion!

 5 Most Common Illegal Serve in Table Tennis

 What is an illegal serve in table tennis?
-There are many types of illegal services: quick-serve, hidden serve, low toss serve, back toss serve, over the table serve, or bad-manner services, etc. Let’s resume the 5 most used illegal serves.
+There are many types of illegal services: quick-serve, hidden serve, low toss serve, back toss serve, over-the-table serve, bad-manner services, etc. Let’s resume the 5 most used illegal serves.

 - Hidden serve